-In this class we will study six pertinent biblical passages (three OT and three NT) and reflect individually and collectively on what these texts contribute to a robust and biblically based practice of peace and justice today.
+In Exploring Peace and Justice in the Bible, we will study six pertinent biblical passages (three OT and three NT) and reflect individually and collectively on what these texts contribute to a robust and biblically based practice of peace and justice today.
 These texts will also help us focus on several key issues such as the relationship between peace and justice, how God acts for peace and justice, and the question of how should we act.
 Do we claim nonviolence, nonresistance, active resistance or something else?

 Active student participation in the text studies and active reading of the short commentary provided will contribute to lively discussions of these vital issues.
 Short course students are expected to read assigned materials and complete short assignments, writing in an online discussion forum.
 Students manage their own time to meet weekly assignment deadlines.
 Some short courses also include optional, weekly live video conversations, which are typically recorded for class members who cannot attend.

 This course includes an optional video conference meeting with the instructors each week of the course.
 These meetings will be recorded for participants who aren’t able to attend.

 - Early registration: US $300 per course

 - Regular registration: US $350 per course